Farooq Abdullah never said Article 370 may be restored with Chinese help, says National Conference

 The National Conference on Tuesday denied accusations that its chief Farooq Abdullah justified Chinese action along the Line of Actual Control, or suggested that the special status of Jammu and Kashmir could only be restored with Beijing’s help, PTI reported.

-“Our President articulated the people’s anger over the abrogation of Article 370 and 35-A by Parliament on August 5 last year as he has consistently done in recent months,”a spokesperson of the National Conference said.
+“Our President articulated the people’s anger over the abrogation of Article 370 and 35-A by Parliament on August 5 last year as he has consistently done in recent months,” a spokesperson of the National Conference said.
 “He emphasised that no one in Jammu and Kashmir was willing to accept these changes.”

-A controversy erupted after Abdullah in an interview with India Today on Sunday claimed the Centre’s decision to abrogate Article 370 had spawned tensions between India and China, sparking off a months-long bitter standoff in Ladakh.
-Abdullah said that China never accepted India’s decision to end Jammu and Kashmir’s semi autonomous status and downsize it into a Union Territory.
+A controversy erupted after Abdullah in an interview with India Today on Sunday claimed that the Centre’s decision to abrogate Article 370 had spawned tensions between India and China, sparking off a months-long bitter standoff in Ladakh.
+Abdullah said China has never accepted India’s decision to end Jammu and Kashmir’s semi autonomous status and split it into Union Territories.

-“Whatever they [China] are doing at LAC in Ladakh [is] all because of the abrogation of Article 370, which they never accepted,” the channel quoted Abdullah as saying.
+“Whatever they [China] are doing at LAC in Ladakh [is] all because of the abrogation of Article 370, which they never accepted,” the channel had quoted Abdullah as saying.
 “I am hopeful that with their support, Article 370 will be restored in J&K.”

-Bharatiya Janata Party spokesperson Sambit Patra heavily came down on Abdullah and said his statements were seditious and “anti-national”.
+Bharatiya Janata Party spokesperson Sambit Patra came down heavily on Abdullah and said his statements were seditious and anti-national.
 Patra said that the former Jammu and Kashmir chief minister had become the “hero of China”.

 “He is a former chief minister and sitting MP and yet in an interview said that Article 370 that has been abrogated in Parliament should be installed with the help of China.
 A sitting MP is using such words for the country.
 He thinks that China’s aggression is because Article 370 has been nullified.
 He categorically states that since Indian Parliament abrogated Article 370, China is disturbed and that is why China’s aggression is justified.
 He seems to justify the expansionist tendencies of China.”— Sambit Patra, the Hindustan Times